Skip to main content

 • SMO 3: International Standards on Auditing

-Under the Law on Independent Audit No. 67/2011/QH12 and Decree No. 17/2012/NÐ-CP, the Ministry of Finance is responsible for issuing auditing standards in Vietnam.
-Vietnam Standards on Auditing currently in force are based on the clarified ISA platform and do not reflect the International Standards on Auditing in effect as of the time of the assessment.
+The Ministry of Finance is responsible for issuing auditing standards in Vietnam.
+The current Vietnam Standards on Auditing were issued under Circular No. 214/2012/TT-BTC and are based on the 2009 clarified International Standards on Auditing platform.
+The current ISA in effect as of the time of the assessment, including post-2018 revisions and quality management-related standards, have not yet been promulgated in Vietnam.

-VACPA is encouraged to continue working with the Ministry of Finance to facilitate timely promulgation of the updated auditing and quality management standards and to ensure alignment with the most current ISA framework.
+VACPA is encouraged to continue working with the Ministry to support timely promulgation of the updated auditing and quality management standards and to prepare members for implementation of the current International Auditing and Assurance Standards Board framework.

 Current Status: Execute